GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 Now whenever you make changes to your app, they will be automatically deployed to Firebase.

-## 5. Setting up Lighthouse CI
+## 5. Setting up Lighthouse Bot

-Lighthouse CI has its very own friendly bot that updates you on your app’s Lighthouse scores.
+Friendly Lighthouse Bot updates you on your app’s Lighthouse scores.
 It just needs an invitation to your repo.

 On GitHub, go to your project’s settings and **add "lighthousebot" as a collaborator** (Settings>Collaborators):